 What happens after I’ve booked my place?

 You will receive an order confirmation email once you have successfully placed your order.
 This is your proof of purchase as we do not send tickets out for our events, instead we operate a Guest List system.
 On receiving your order you will be automatically added to our guest list.
-If choosing to place down a deposit, please ensure you pay your remaining balances in no later than 1 month prior to the event (15th July 2017).
-The week of the event all the welcome information, which gives you all the useful info about your ghost hunt, will be posted up on the “YOUR EVENT” section.
+If choosing to place down a deposit, please ensure you pay your remaining balances in no later than 4 weeks prior to the event.
+The week running up to your event we will list the welcome information under the “YOUR EVENT” section, which will provide you with all the useful info about your ghost hunt.

 Lancaster Castle Ghost Hunts